Her name is Vivian, she’s four years old, ash blonde hair, she’s wearing a navy one piece with a white ruffled skirt and small pink flowers.

-But, you see, it was always to other parents.
+But it was always to other parents.
 Moms, Dads, Grandparents, other kids, Aunts, Uncles, other people.
 The water park staff were not concerned.

 5 more minutes passed.
 I’ve been up and down and through every part of the park.
 She is gone.
 There are so many people looking for her, but still – we go mostly unnoticed among the huge crowd soaking up the last bits of summer sun.
 The waves continue in the huge wave pool, so full that you can barely see water, let alone the bottom.
 I scream for them to please evacuate the pool.
 “My daughter has been missing for at least 15-20 minutes, please!”
 They do nothing.
+Nothing.

 May 21, 2013

 I go to bed early.
 I am very tired, very pregnant, and have a very fussy toddler.
 Any day now, there will be another.

 May 22, 2013

 It’s 1AM.
 The back pain wakes me.
 It is time.
 We head to the hospital

 It’s 9:32AM.
 “It’s A GIRL!” the nurse says.
 I know, I think to myself.
 We didn’t find out, but I’ve known in my heart all along.
 My Vivian, I already know her.
 We’ve already been together 9 months.
 “What’s her name, Mom and Dad?”
 “Vivian.” my husband tells them.